sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 #### Running on bare metal
 Running on bare metal servers helps you to avoid the noisy neighbour effect.
 However it doesn't automatically fixes your problem.
 You still need to configure/tune your OS to get stable metrics.
-We hope to include some examples to help you when we get our hands on a bare metal server :)
+There's a couple of things you should think of:

+* Check the CPU governor on your OS.
+The CPU governor controls how the CPU raises and lowers its frequency in response to the demands the user is placing on their device.
+Governors have a large impact on performance and power save.
+You need to configure your server to have the same frequency all the time.
+* Which DNS server that is used can make a big difference.
+Keep a look at your DNS times and make sure they are stable.
+* Some browsers need to have many open files, make sure to increase the limit.

 #### Running on Kubernetes
 The problem running on Kubernetes is to get stable connectivity.
 On Kubernetes you cannot use TC or Docker networks to set the connectivity.